leafar13/did-mobile-implementation-cordova/README.md

           });

 ##### *approvePushAlert*
-executes the action to approve the received alert, it is useful to implement or control the Push transaction visualization.
+This method executes the action to approve the received alert, it is useful to implement or control the Push transaction visualization.
 The listener will return a transactionJson object, which will contain the information necessary to handle one or multiple received alerts.
 This method receives 3 different parameters: 2 response callbacks and an transactionJson object.
 ##### Syntax